 Technological Innovation for Supporting Biocultural Heritage

-Susana Sandoval doctoral work explores how Indigenous Peoples and Local Communities encounter challenges in the production and marketing of products and services based on their biocultural heritage, including access to different technologies that could enhance production and marketing capabilities.
+Susana Sandoval's doctoral work explores how Indigenous Peoples and Local Communities encounter challenges in the production and marketing of products and services based on their biocultural heritage, including access to different technologies that could enhance production and marketing capabilities.
 In her research, Susana aims to asses such challenges, analyze relevant technological innovations, and identify the components of a technological innovation model that could be used to build endogenous development.

 Heritage Understandings in UNESCO designated sites

 Mariana Campos works in the Mixteca Alta UNESCO Geopark in Oaxaca, Mexico.
-Even though the Geopark seeks to support heritage conservation little is known about what types of heritage are conserved and in whose perspectives these activities are based on.
+Even though the Geopark seeks to support heritage conservation, little is known about what types of heritage are conserved and whose perspectives these activities are based on.
 Mariana is currently using grounded theory to describe how the actors present in the Geopark understand heritage and what human and more-than-human elements are part of such understandings.
 The goal of this research is to generate more inclusive heritage conservation practices.